-QUEENSTOWN, Md. - As more people move into rural areas, the potential for conflict with farmers
+QUEENSTOWN, Md. - As more people move into rural areas, the potential for conflict with farmers rises.

 Maryland's Right to Farm law offers farmers certain protections when conflicts arise but local officials who get involved may not have a clear understanding of the law and how modern farms operate.
-To address that, University of Maryland Extension and its Agriculture Law Education Initiative organized workshops to give local government employees information on current farming issues and the state's right to farm less that the state's right to farm less we have conflicted in the state's right to farm less
+To address that, University of Maryland Extension and its Agriculture Law Education Initiative organized workshops to give local government employees information on current farming Issues and the state's right to farm law.

-Moyle, Extension poultry specialist, Dr. Nicolo Fiorellino, Extension agronomist and Mayhah Suri, Extension environmental specialist, address hot topics that have or could lead to agriculture conflict, including industrial hemp production, unabated herbicide resistant palmer amaranth and issues stemming from agritourism venues.
-(Photo by
+From left, Paul Goeringer, Extension legal specialist, Dr. Jon Moyle, Extension poultry specialist, Dr. Nicole Forellino, Extension agronomist and Mayhah Suri, Extension environmental specialist, address hot topics that have or could lead to agriculture conflict, including industrial hemp production, unabated herbicide resistant palmer amaranth and issues stemming from agritourism venues.
+(Photo by Star Carovera)